How to Choose the Right Recovery Tool: Massage Gun vs Foam Roller FAQ

 Sources & Methodology

 Product specifications cross-referenced against manufacturer websites and Amazon product pages as of May 2026.
 Decibel measurements taken with the Decibel X app on iPhone 14 at a 12-inch distance.
 Battery testing conducted in continuous run mode at speed 3.
-Rating data pulled from public Amazon reviews.
+Rating data pulled .
 Clinical feedback provided by a licensed DPT consulted informally during testing.

 About the Author